 Anyone who loves aviation will be happy to know that JetBlue’s restoration of the TWA Flight Center, also known as Terminal 5, is moving along nicely, and will open in the fall of 2008.
-The project is so close to completion that the airline has begun plugging it on its website with its own url, www.t508.com.
+The project is so close to completion that the airline has begun plugging it on its own website, www.t508.com.

 The Eero Saarinen-designed terminal, immortalized in the Spielberg film Catch Me If You Can, was a wonder of its time.
 Visitors would enter a vast bird shaped building.
 After check in, visitors would wait in a glorious glass-fronted room that overlooked the noses of TWA jets, mostly L-1011s and 747s.
 The room had a certain quiet even thought it was busy; the most calming influence was the “fffffffttttttt” sound of the Jetsons-shaped Solari di Udine S.p.A. mechanical arrivals board that updated passengers when it was time for boarding.
 Upon heading to the plane, passengers would walk through round tubes with TWA-red carpeting and lighting accentuating the curves of the tube.
 Aviation buff John Travolta has spoken of the TWA Flight Center as a formative experience, recalling putting on a tie and coming to JFK; we hope he will make an appearance at the grand opening.